 ETFs are perhaps one of the best-kept secrets in the stock market and perhaps even the world.

-XSLV aggressively pursues low volatility small-cap stocks, and there are a few rare bond funds try to tame fixed income, but most low-volatility ETFs are invested in the stock market.
+XSLV aggressively pursues low volatility small-cap stocks, and there are a few rare bond funds that try to tame fixed income, but most low-volatility ETFs are invested in the stock market.
 Such volatility-based ETFs work by tracking a benchmark volatility index (such as the VIX).
 Still, they do not take positions and work with other funds such as the S & P 500 Index (SPX) or the Dow Jones Industrial Average (DJIA).
 This combination offers a more diversified portfolio of stocks and bonds than a traditional bond fund.
 ETFs are set to open on March 1, 2021, to take advantage of the VIX’s decline.
 It starts with an index of 10 major US stock markets, then selects those that have been least volatile over that period, and then selects those most volatile.
 Sources: 0, 5, 6

 It tries to offer a basket of low volatility, but if it is difficult to see the difference, imagine this: an inverse volatility ETF moves in the opposite direction to the VIX, rather than vice versa, and vice versa.
 Sources: 0, 5

 For example, if you believe that short-term volatility may increase, you want to reduce your volatility risk.
-ETF might be right for you, and you may like the benefits of the ETF, but using other options such as BMO Nesbitt Burns’ BMO S & P 500 ETF can potentially lower your risk profile even further.
+ETF might be suitable for you, and you may like the benefits of the ETF, but using other options such as BMO Nesbitt Burns’ BMO S & P 500 ETF can potentially lower your risk profile even further.
 Sources: 2, 4

 You will also find leveraged volatility ETFs that increase returns and inverse volatility ETFs that offer inverse returns compared to the returns realized in the benchmark volatility index.
 Despite the relatively low dividends and fees, the biggest drawback to remember is that the ETF’s low volatility is not a volatility value.
 A volatility ETF can be a good option for investors who want to use an ETF instead of an index or hedge against indices, but not necessarily for all investors.
 Sources: 5, 7

 The underlying volatility index (ETF) of the S & P 500 Index is comprised of its lowest – realized volatility.
-It does not follow the same methodology as the benchmark index but rather different rules for each index.
+It does not follow the same methodology as the benchmark index but somewhat different rules for each index.
 Sources: 0, 10

 Low volatility ETFs comprised 23 ETFs traded in the US market with a total market capitalization of $1.5 billion.
 The ETF is worth $591 million, according to the most recent data from the Securities and Exchange Commission (SEC).
 Sources: 1, 8

 ETF is a publicly-traded fund (ETF) that tracks the performance of the S & P 500 Index, Dow Jones Industrial Average (Dow) and Standard & Poor’s 500 Index.
-The Fund seeks to achieve its investment objectives by investing directly or indirectly in securities under normal market conditions, including stocks, bonds, investment funds, ETFs and other securities with a weighting of at least 10% that are short-term.
+The fund seeks to achieve its investment objectives by investing directly or indirectly in securities under normal market conditions, including stocks, bonds, investment funds, ETFs and other securities with a weighting of at least 10% that are short-term.
 They have access to a diversified portfolio of funds with an average market capitalization of over $1.5 billion.
 Diversified portfolios are an excellent way to invest for the future, according to the US Securities and Exchange Commission.
 Sources: 5

 Low volatility ETFs brought in a total of 71% under management, 23% of which were traded on the US market.
 Below is a list of the best options for investors looking to use an ETF to take advantage of market volatility.
 This is the lowest volatility ETF in Canada with a market capitalization of $1.5 billion and is one of only two ETFs with an average market capitalization of less than $2 billion.
 Sources: 0, 3, 5